Here we provide a list of ED&I relevant resources currently available via the School of Biology and University Human Resources.

 A full list of the University of St Andrews Human Resources policies, guidance and forms is available here.

-Additional E&D advice and policies which have been developed by the School of Biology E&D committee include:
+Additional ED&I advice and policies which have been developed by the School of Biology ED&I committee include:

-- Embedding Equality and Diversity into the Curriculum (in School Teaching Handbook)
+- Embedding equality, diversity and inclusion into the curriculum (in School Teaching Handbook – VPN required)

 - Policy on length of tenure for office-holders and committee members (available here)